From Chia to Chokecherry - September 19 through early 2016

 Wild Wings of California with several raptors including live owls!
 Please note Wild Wings of California will be onsite until 8 p.m. each event evening.

-Kimmi Kraus returns with Project Wildsong to dispel myths and misinformation by providing interpretation and education about their live wolves, Ambassador Wolf Damu and Ambassador Wolf Cael, inspiring visitors with their beauty and with the truth about wolves.
+Kimmi Kraus returns with Project Wildsong to dispel myths and misinformation by providing interpretation and education about their live wolves, Ambassador Wolf Damu and Ambassador Wolf Cael, and a new puppy ambassador.

 Food truck on Friday from 5:30 to 7:30 p.m. - The Lobos Truck